BounceCheckBounceCheck

 Trying too hard with empty compliments

 Opening with "Your blog is amazing!" or "I have been a huge fan for years" reads as flattery the moment the rest of the email does not back it up.
 Replace generic praise with a specific paraphrase of one argument the blogger made recently.
+(For the writing-craft moves that replace empty praise with concrete openers, see cold email copywriting.)

 Pitching with no topic ideas